 3.3.5.4 Zone Context Registry

+Figure 15: Contexts Relationships Example

 Zone Integration Servers MUST maintain a registry of the contexts used in each zone in order to perform contextual message routing and to populate the SIF_ZoneStatus/SIF_Contexts element.
 This registry will always contain, at a minimum, the official list of contexts defined by the version of SIF that the ZIS supports.
-Beginning with SIF 2.0, that means that each zone will, at a minimum, support the SIF_Default context.
+Beginning with SIF 2.0 each zone will, at a minimum, support the SIF_Default context.
 A ZIS MAY support allowing additional contexts to be defined within the context registry at the discretion of the ZIS administrator.

-Access Control Lists within each context MUST also be able to be managed by the ZIS administrator.
+In addition to setting up contexts, Zone Administrators can define agent access to each object/context through the Access Control List. .
 The set of permissions for each agent within each context MUST be able to be set differently than ACL permissions within a different context for the same agent.

 An agent can obtain a list of all contexts currently defined in a zone by requesting the SIF_ZoneStatus object and enumerating the children of its SIF_Contexts element.
 An agent can determine its ACL permissions within the zone and each context by referring to the SIF_AgentACL object and enumerating the permissions and contexts defined within it.